Types of Anesthesia

 What are the different types of anesthesia?

 Local anesthesia.
-Local anesthesia is an anesthetic agent given to temporarily stop the sense of pain in a particular area of the body.
+This is an anesthetic agent given to temporarily stop the sense of pain in a particular area of the body.
 A patient remains conscious during a local anesthetic.
-For minor surgery, a local anesthetic can be administered via injection to the site.
-However, when a large area needs to be numbed, or if a local anesthetic injection will not penetrate deep enough, doctors or nurse anesthetists may use regional anesthetics.
+For minor surgery, a local anesthetic can be given via injection to the site.
+However, when a large area needs to be numbed, or if a local anesthetic injection will not go deep enough, regional anesthetics may be used.

 Regional anesthesia.
-Regional anesthesia is used to numb only the portion of the body that will receive the surgical procedure.
+Regional anesthesia is used to numb only the part of the body undergoing the procedure.
 Usually, an injection of local anesthetic is given in the area of nerves that provide feeling to that part of the body.
 There are several forms of regional anesthetics, 2 of which are described below: